 Three of my four daughters have now crossed into the world of bed-making, and it’s just something we do in our house – there is no whining anymore.
-My third daughter actually couldn’t wait to make her bed on her 5th birthday – she ran in and woke me up that morning, dragging me out of bed to show me her room.
+My third daughter actually couldn’t wait to make her bed on her 5th birthday.
+She ran in and woke me up that morning, dragging me out of bed to show me her room.

+First, remove all hampers from your kids rooms.
 I know this might seem counterintuitive, but removing our kids’ hampers from their bedrooms has helped our home stay much more organized!
 Each night, they need to walk their dirty clothing to the laundry room (or my husband or I will grab it from them when we tuck them in).
 It takes just a bit of effort to walk everything to the laundry room, but then all the dirty clothing is in one place.
 Their rooms stay so much neater, and it’s easier to keep track of the laundry as well.

 Are you the laundry fairy?
 One day I realized that I was just that.
 My kids would open their drawers, and clean clothes would magically appear.
 So I began stacking their laundry on their beds; now they are responsible for putting it away.
 I don’t think that’s too much to ask after I’ve washed and folded it all!
 (Until about age 5-6, they might need a little help, though, or your folding will be a waste of time as they shove everything in their drawers!)
 I get my work done more quickly this way, and it teaches them to pitch in.
 Our family is a team, and I want them to understand that.